nat-n/poethepoet/docs/index.rst

 |V| Concise commands with extra arguments passed to the task :sh:`poe [options] task [task_args]`

-|V| Easily to define CLI arguments for your tasks
+|V| Easily define CLI arguments for your tasks

 |V| Tasks can specify and reference environment variables, even without a shell